 - 1. Identify a puzzle and derive a preliminary research question (see Section 2 for specific instructions).
 Write an initial email to our Institute to determine whether the puzzle is a good fit and choice.
 We will then schedule a meeting. - 2.
-During this initial meeting, you will discuss and further develop your research question with a potential supervisor in our Institute.
-Feel free to ask for any clarification you may need regarding your BA thesis. - 3.
+During this initial meeting, you will discuss and further develop your research question with a potential supervisor in our Institute. - 3.
 If you and your potential supervisor agree to move forward, your supervisor will officially register your BA thesis within the BACH system.
-You will be notified by email to your WU account that the thesis agreement has been registered.
-Following this, write your thesis proposal (see Section 3 and submit it to your supervisor.
-This document represents the plan for the content and timeline of your thesis.
-The proposal is just the initial plan, which can be subject to change. - 4.
-Wait for your supervisor's feedback, and schedule a meeting to discuss your thesis structure if necessary. - 5.
-Work on your thesis and contact your supervisor if you need help.
-Once your draft is complete, please submit it to your supervisor for comment.
-It is possible to schedule a few more meetings if need be. - 6.
-Wait for your supervisor's feedback, and schedule a meeting to discuss if necessary.
-Incorporate any feedback into the final version of your thesis. - 7.
+You will be notified by email to your WU account that the thesis agreement has been registered. - 4.
+Write your thesis proposal (see Section 3) and submit it to your supervisor.
+This document represents the plan for the content and timeline of your thesis. - 5.
+Wait for your supervisor's feedback and incorporate it into the proposal. - 6.
+Start working on your thesis (see Section 4).
+Once your draft is complete, you are welcome to submit it to your supervisor for feedback.
+We will read a draft once (but not multiple times). - 7.
+Incorporate any feedback into the final version of your thesis. - 8.
 Submit your final thesis online using WU LEARN.
-Note that the system will automatically check your thesis for plagiarism at this stage. - 8.
+Note that the system will automatically check your thesis for plagiarism at this stage. - 9.
+After the successful upload of the BA thesis, we will work with you to make sure you will get public recognition for your hard work. - 10.
 Your supervisor will grade your thesis within four weeks of submission.
 You will be automatically informed of your grade by email.
-Finally, schedule a meeting with your supervisor if you'd like to receive final feedback.